 Do I have to chill the dough?

 Chilling for about 30 minutes helps the flavors develop and prevents the cookies from spreading too much.
-If you’re short on time, even just 10-15 minutes in the freezer works too.
-I’ve also tested them without chilling at all, and they still work but may be a bit thinner.
+If you’re short on time, even just 10-15 minutes works too.
+I’ve also tested them without chilling at all, and they are still delicious but may be a bit thinner.

 Can I use a different flour?

-I don’t recommend skipping the almond flour, but you can try oat flour instead of the gluten-free flour blend.
-Regular all purpose flour can also be used if you don’t need them to be gluten free.
+I don’t recommend skipping the almond flour, but you can try oat flour instead of the gluten-free flour blend, though the texture may be slightly different.
+Regular all purpose flour can also be used instead of the gluten free flour blend if you don’t need them to be gluten free.

 Can I eat the dough raw?